MatiasRoje/next-shop-Nextjs-course/README.md

 Shop project from the course 'Next.js by Example' on Udemy by Mirko Nasato.
-It's not deployed because it would require deploying the backend to a server as well, as this project uses Strapi for storing the database.
+It's not deployed because it would also require deploying the backend to a paid service, as this project uses Strapi for storing the database.